Constitution Act, 1886: History

 The growing non-Indigenous population of the Northwest Territories led to calls for its representation in the Senate and the House of Commons in the 1870s and 1880s.

 Although section 146 of the Constitution Act, 1867 contemplated the admission of Rupert's Land and the North-western Territory to Canada, it did not provide for the territories' representation in the Senate the way section 147 did for Prince Edward Island and Newfoundland.
 Similarly, the Constitution Act, 1871 empowered Parliament to provide for the representation of certain new provinces in the Senate and the House of Commons, but not of territories.

 The Constitution Act, 1886 was enacted at the request of the government of Canada "on the basis of a formal address by both Houses of Parliament".
 This was in accordance with the precedent set concerning the Constitution Act, 1871.
 The Constitution Act, 1886 was enacted without provincial consultation or consent.

 The Constitution Act, 1915, which increased the representation of Alberta, British Columbia, Manitoba and Saskatchewan in the Senate, and established the Senate floor rule in s 51A of the Constitution Act, 1867, according to which a province cannot have fewer members of the House of Commons than it has Senators, provided that it does not "affect the powers of the Canadian Parliament under the Constitution Act, 1886".
 Like the Constitution Act, 1886, the Constitution Act, 1915 was enacted without provincial consultation or consent.

-Subsection 7(1) of the Statute of Westminster, 1931 barred Parliament and the provincial legislatures from amending the Constitution Act, 1886.
-Subsection 7(1) was repealed in respect of Canada by the Constitution Act, 1982.
+The Colonial Laws Validity Act barred Parliament and the provincial legislatures from amending the Constitution Act, 1886; this prohibition was continued by section 7(1) of the Statute of Westminster, 1931, until it was repealed in respect of Canada by the Constitution Act, 1982.